alexfernandez/alexfernandez.github.io/permanent/cv.md

 There is a clear difference:
 the data is replicated on my own computers and can be republished anywhere else in minutes.
-I firmly believe that people should own their personal data.
+I believe that people should own their personal data.

 ### Contact